Flagpole Wind Ratings Explained: How to Choose the Right Strength for Your Location

 How to Choose the Right Wind Rating

-- Inland areas → 80–100 mph rating
+| Inland areas | 80–100 mph |

-- Coastal areas → 100–130 mph rating
+| Coastal areas | 100–130 mph |

-- Hurricane zones → 130–150 mph rating
+| Hurricane zones | 130–150 mph |

 Frequently Asked Questions

 Most residential and small commercial customers use 80–100 mph ratings, depending on location.
+Inland suburban areas typically need 80–90 mph; open plains or moderate-wind zones should target 100 mph.

-Do coastal areas need higher wind ratings?
+Do coastal areas need higher flagpole wind ratings?

 Yes.
 Coastal and hurricane-prone zones should choose poles rated 120–150+ mph (with flag).
+Florida and Gulf Coast installations should target 130–150+ mph.
+Contact us and we'll look up your specific wind zone.

 Does flag size change wind rating requirements?

-Are fiberglass flagpoles stronger in high winds?
+Are fiberglass flagpoles stronger in high winds than aluminum?

-No. Flags must be lowered when wind speeds exceed the pole’s “with flag” rating.
+No. Flags must be lowered when wind speeds exceed the pole's "with flag" rating.
+Lowering the flag dramatically reduces wind load — a pole's bare-pole rating is typically 20–40 mph higher than its with-flag rating.